KazChe/appsync-backend/README.md

 npm run sls export-env
 ```

-aws cli for creating a user
+aws cli for creating a user - getMyProfile query

 ```
 aws cognito-idp --region us-east-1 sign-up  --client-id <add_value_from_env_WEB_COGNITO_USER_POOL_CLIENT_ID>> --username "add_email_address"  --password "add_password" --user-attributes Name=name,Value=kaz
 ```

+Then login to aws console > coginto and make sure the user is created.
+Confirm the user in cognito user pool.
+Go to appsync > queries and login with that user
+Select fields from `getMyProfile` and see results returned.